remy/nodemon/README.md

 ```bash
 nodemon --ignore 'lib/*.js'
 ```

+**Important** the ignore rules are patterns matched to the full absolute path, and this determines how many files are monitored.
+If using a wild card glob pattern, it needs to be used as `**` or omitted entirely.
+For example, `nodemon --ignore '**/test/**'` will work, whereas `--ignore '*/test/*'` will not.

 Note that by default, nodemon will ignore the `.git`, `node_modules`, `bower_components`, `.nyc_output`, `coverage` and `.sass-cache` directories and *add* your ignored patterns to the list.
 If you want to indeed watch a directory like `node_modules`, you need to [override the underlying default ignore rules](https://github.com/remy/nodemon/blob/master/faq.md#overriding-the-underlying-default-ignore-rules).